yoshino-digital/frontend-boilerplate/README.md

-# YOI Boilerplate
+# Yoi Boilerplate

 This repository is a starter kit to kickstart your project with [Yoi – the Yoshino Frontend Component Library](https://github.com/yoshino-digital/yoi).
+It features:

+* a simple but powerful static site builder
+* templating with [Nunjucks](https://mozilla.github.io/nunjucks/) (with powerful features like inheritance, macros, injected data via json, …)
+* JavaScript/Node -based build tools (via [npm scripts](https://docs.npmjs.com/misc/scripts)) with [local browser](https://browsersync.io) instance for preview, CSS preprosessing with [LESS](http://lesscss.org), CSS compression, [a tool](https://github.com/uncss/uncss) to remove unused CSS for deployment, script & image-compression and deployment/upload to your web server via ssh

 ## Documentation